mrpedrobraga/star-engine-core/README.md

 >
 > You can still use it on your game, but things might change at any moment.
 > So update at your own risk.
+>
+> And, unlike another similar engine, Modot, it might even get released at some point.

 A simple, modular, *cherry-pickable* framework for creating RPG-like games in [Godot Engine](https://godotengine.org/).